Grovkillen/ESP_Easy_Flasher/README.md

 DISCLAIMER
 ------------
 * **GUI** is sometimes acting weird.
-You can fix this by saving the settings and in the Default.ini change the "Pixels Per Inch" to something more or less than the current value.
+You can fix this by saving (button or ALT + S) the settings and in the Default.ini change the "Pixels Per Inch" to something more or less than the current value.
 Re-launch the app and it will show up bigger/smaller than before.